 6. Mix hulled seeds into breads, granola bars, cookies, or other baked goods.

 7. Make a seed butter by processing kernels in food processor until a thick paste forms.
 Sweeten with honey or other natural sweetener.

 Storage: Due to their oil content, sunflower seeds are extremely perishable and care should be taken in their storage.
 To maximize shelf life, we recommend storing seeds in an airtight container in your refrigerator or freezer.

-This product was packaged using equipment that also handles wheat, soy, peanuts, and tree nuts.
+This product was packaged in a facility that also handles wheat, soy, and tree nuts.

 Country of Origin: USA

 Posted by Sal Randazzese on 20th Apr 2013

 The seeds were bigger and better tasting this time.
 When I complained about the prvios order